XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 ##### 1.2.1.1.3.
 How do **`CFTokenIssuance`** objects work?

-Any account may issue up to 32 Compact Fungible Tokens, but each issuance must have a different **`AssetCode`**.
+Any account may issue any number of Compact Fungible Tokens.

 ###### 1.2.1.1.3.1.
 Searching for a **`CFTokenIssuance`** object

-CFT Issuances are uniquely identified by a combination of a type-specific prefix, the isser address and an asset code.
+CFT Issuances are uniquely identified by a combination of a type-specific prefix, the issuer address and a transaction sequence number.
 To locate a specific **`CFTokenIssuance`**, the first step is to locate the owner directory for the issuer.
 Then, find the directory that holds `CFTokenIssuance` ledger objects and iterate through each entry to find the instance with the desired **`AssetCode`**.
 If that entry does not exist then the **`CFTokenIssuance`** does not exist for the given account.

 ###### 1.2.1.1.3.2.
 Adding a **`CFTokenIssuance`** object